shidhincr/shidhincr.github.com/source/_posts/2014-02-17-resolve-in-angularjs-routes-explained-as-story.markdown

   $scope.roomno = accommodation.roomNo( $scope );
 } );
 ```
-This is not ideal right ?
+This is not ideal in sometimes.
 I've to render the view and wait for some of the data to be loaded.
 In my case, it's like I already started the trip and reached the place; but I'm waiting in the place to get my accommodation.
-This is really bad !
+This is really annoying !
 Is there any way to make sure that these dependencies are resolved before I start my journey ?
 Let's see :

 ## Version 2 of the Story

 This time, I've a friend who is a hotel owner in Switzerland.
-He is a very close friend of mine, so I can ask him for a room at any time.
+He is a close friend of mine, so I can ask him for a room at any time.
 If I do this, I don't need to depend upon the accommodation provided by tour coordinator.
 Finally, all I have to do is, to make sure that I myself resolve the accommodation problem and tell the tour coordinator to arrange the rest.

 This is exactly what we need if the route itself needs to resolve some dependencies in our application.
 For this, Angular provides a configuration on the `$routeProvider` service, called as `resolve`.
 The resolve property is an optional map object / [ array of existing service names ].
 All the keys of the map object can be injected to the controller as a dependency.
 The key would be a simple string, and it's value can be either a function or string.
 If string is provided, Angular will assume that it's an existing service and inject that particular service to the controller.
 If the value is a function, it will act as a factory function and the return value will be injected to the controller.